m0stwanted/leprechaun/readme.md

     java -jar target/leprechaun-server.jar

 The default port is `5060`.
-You may also customize ports, host, cache size and API prefix by editing `app.properties` before compilation.
-File based configuration isn't supported at the time.
+You may also customize port, host and API prefix by editing `app.properties` before compilation.
+File-based configuration isn't supported at the time.

+## Testing

+Folder `e2e` contains end-to-end test for API written in Python (so Python is required).
+Test can be run in two ways - via Maven profile `e2e-test` or manually.
+In both cases you should start application *before* executing test.
+Also, if you want to run test several times, you should restart server before every new execution.

 ## Usage